justmedusty/DionysOS/README.md

 🟢Design a virtual file system (VFS) and implement it.
 The traditional UNIX VFS works and saves headaches when porting software, but you can make your own thing too.

-🟢Implement a ramdisk driver to facilitate the tempsfs filesystem.
+🟢Implement a ramdisk driver to facilitate the block filesystem.

 🟢Implement a simple file system

 🟢Implement a scheduler to schedule threads in order make multitasking possible.

 🟢Write a PCI driver.

+🟡Implement a simple memory-only tmpfs filesystem

 🟡Decide how to abstract devices.
 UNIX likes usually go for a /dev virtual filesystem containing device nodes and use ioctl() alongside standard FS calls to do operations on them.